dmhacker/drsh/README.md

 Normally, a client establishes a SSH connection with a server by opening a secure connection to the port that the server's SSH daemon is listening on, usually port 22.
-If the server is behind a network firewall, then the firewall has to have at least 1 port open in order to allow SSH traffic to arrive from an external client.
-This could be dangerous, especially if the port is re-assigned to another application later.
-SSH tunnelling doesn't necessarily fix the issue either, as even the jump server inside the network would have to maintain an open port to itself.
+If the server is behind a firewall, then the firewall has to have this port open in order to allow SSH traffic to arrive from an external client.
+This could be dangerous, especially if the port is later re-assigned to another application.

-drsh's solution to this problem is to have the client and the server both route their packets through an intermediate proxy, a Redis instance.
-This eliminates the need for the server to allow inbound connections, because it receives packets through a pool of outbound connections to the Redis instance.
-With drsh, the only necessary condition is that the client and server must both be able to connect to a mutually agreed upon Redis node.
+drsh's solution to this problem is to have the client and the server both route their packets through an Redis instance.
+This eliminates the need for the server to allow inbound connections, because it receives messages through an outbound connection to the Redis instance.
+The only necessary condition is that the client and  server must both be able to connect to a mutually agreed upon Redis node.

 ## Setup